 Alternatively, you can try the Mittendorf-Williams rule to calculate your due date, as described below.

 What’s the Mittendorf-Williams rule?

-In a study done in 1990, researchers discovered that pregnancy lasted an average of 288 days past LMP for Caucasian first time moms.
-For Caucasian women who were not first time moms, their date of delivery averaged at about 283 days past LMP (3 days after Naegele’s rule predicted).While Naegele’s rule is most widely used for calculating your pregnancy due date, the Mittendorf-Williams rule.
+This study done in 1990 showed that pregnancy lasted an average of 288 days past LMP for Caucasian first-time moms.
+For Caucasian women who were not first-time moms, their date of delivery averaged 283 days past LMP (3 days after Naegele’s rule predicted).
+This finding is known as the Mittendorf-Williams rule.